This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Semi-skimmed milk and low fat yogurts

 Full fat.
 Just have less of it.
-Full fat options contain more nutrients, such as fat-soluble vitamins, which will make you feel more energized and fuller on less
+Full fat options contain more nutrients, such as fat-soluble vitamins, which will make you feel more energised and fuller on less

 Already fry with coconut oil